 Numerous are those among them who have shed the blood of their kind.
 I cannot go into personal details: let me say only, that their great chief Anarem can boast, or accuse himself of having directly or indirectly caused the death of three Chilcotins.

 The Carriers still remember one of their village whose inhabitants were almost all massacred in one night by the Chilcotins.

 In 1863 when the gold mines of the Cariboo attracted so many strangers into the colony, a party of Whites opened a trail or path between the sea (Butte Inlet) and Fort Alexander.
 The Chilcotins fell on them because they thought the Whites had come to take possession of their country, or as some said, to avenge the liberties they had taken with their women.
 Of twenty four men who composed the party of Whites they massacred twenty one.
-The government of the Colony was obliged to organise a very costly military expedition against the murderers and after a long search with blood spilled on both sides, it managed to get hold of the instigators of the massacre and hand them over to justice which sentenced them to hang in their own Country to serve as an example.
+The government of the Colony was obliged to organize a very costly military expedition against the murderers and after a long search with blood spilled on both sides, it managed to get hold of the instigators of the massacre and hand them over to justice which sentenced them to hang in their own Country to serve as an example.

 About twelve years ago an Irishman who was established in their neighbourhood had to give way to their death threats and abandon what he and sweated to gain.
 He settled where he is today, in a part of the forest cleared out some time ago by the present Governor of British Columbia.
 This settler had reasons enough and more for quitting as fast as he could: he could remember the fate of others, more valiant than discrete who had been done in before him.
 He could form an idea of what was reserved for him if he had not bowed before the whirlwind.